jenneugenio/cape/README.md

 ## Getting Started

-You can install everything you need with ```make bootstrap```.
-We also leverage helm to run the database with tilt (see below).
-If you do not have helm you can install it with ```make bootstrap-local-dev```.
+TODO

 ## Development

-Cape requires go1.14.X to build and run the executable.
-You can follow the official instructions to install it [here](https://golang.org/doc/install) or use [gvm](https://github.com/moovweb/gvm) to manage multiple go installations.
+Cape requires the following software to build and run locally:

+- **Go 1.14** You can install Go using the official instructions found [here](https://golang.org/doc/install) or use [gvm](https://github.com/moovweb/gvm) to manage multiple go installations.
+- **Protobuf** You can install the Protobuf compiler (`protoc`) using instructions found [here](https://developers.google.com/protocol-buffers/docs/downloads).
+We suggest using `brew` or your local system package manager (e.g. `apt`, `yum`, etc) to manage your version of `protoc`.
+- **Docker** You can install Docker by following the instructions found [here](https://docs.docker.com/install/).

+Once you've installed the pre-requisite software you should be able to install additional tooling using `make bootstrap` in the root of your checkout of Cape.

 We're using [Github Actions](https://github.com/features/actions) to automate our CI/CD.
 To test basic CI locally you can run the following command: